-I tested more than a dozen reseller plans from different companies, and these were the 5 companies that offered the best services:
+Yet, InMotion Hosting might not be the one that you’re looking for.
+Therefore, Itested more than a dozen reseller plans from different companies overall, and these were the 5 companies that offered the best services of all:

 - InMotion Hosting: one of the cheapest ways to get reseller service, InMotion is also among the best equipped in terms of server resources and features.

 - A2 Hosting: best Linux reseller hosting if you’re looking for high-speed and reliable service.
 A2 Hosting has options on some of the best hardware in the market.

 - InterServer: straightforward plans and month-to-month billing makes InterServer one of the most attractive options for those with limited budgets.